Clumsynite/blog-read/README.md

-# Getting Started with Create React App
+# Blog Read

+## Introduction

+Frontend built to acess and read the blogs, using [Blog-API](https://clumsy-blog.herokuapp.com/).

+Refer the API repository, [here](https://github.com/Clumsynite/blog-api)

+## Available Scripts

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

 In the project directory, you can run: